grousewood-games/solforge/docs/rules.md

 ### Extras Screen

-The following game modes are available to enhance your fun:
+Accessed via the main menu, the following game modes are available to enhance your fun:

 - `Big Health`: Players have a higher starting health, allowing time for stupider combos to happen.
 - `Cheater`: If you play too good, the AI will cheat.